magao-x/BMC-Interface/README.md

 This creates a shared memory image of the name <DM serial number> which can be updated via cacao.
 Inputs are expected as single-precision floats between 0 and 1 (normalized voltage). `ctrl+c` will exit the loop and safely reset and release the DM.

-To run with biasing disable:
+To run with biasing disabled:

     ./runBMC2K "<DM serial number>" --nobias